Speaking & Keynotes

 Technology and Data First Webinar

-An executive panel discussion focusing on the strategic alignment, systemic barriers, psychological safety, and organizational transformation necessary when deploying new technologies like artificial intelligence for business and society.
+An executive panel discussion focusing on the strategic alignment, systemic barriers, psychological safety, and organisational transformation necessary when deploying new technologies like artificial intelligence for business and society.

 The Companies We Keep: In search of “shady” corporate activity